syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Adding WPF UpDown control via XAML

-In order to add the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control manually in XAML, do the below steps,
+In order to add the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control manually in XAML, do the below steps,

 1) Create a new WPF project in Visual Studio.